 If you are attending by phone or video make sure you’re ready at the time we give you.
 It’s too late to ask to attend by phone on the day of the hearing.

-- We send an email with details of how to join the call.
-Find out how to join by video conference.
+We send an email with details of how to join the call.
+Find out how to join by phone or video conference.